 “Future of EQUALITIES, DIVERSITY AND INCLUSION (EDI) in South Asia and Beyond”

-The 2nd International Interdisciplinary Conference on Gender, Work and Society organized by The Social Enterprise Development Centre (SEDC) will be hosted at the Suleman Dawood School of Business (SDSB), Lahore University of Management Sciences (LUMS) from Saturday April 27 to Sunday April 28, 2019.
-The conference, organized primarily as a series of streams, will provide an international forum for debate and analysis of contemporary debates affecting gender studies.
-Previous conference, held in 2017, attracted a large number of local and international scholars to network and collaborate gender related research and practices.
-The present conference aims to build on the success and legacy of the first conference.
+The 3rd International Interdisciplinary Conference on Gender, Work and Society organized by Centre for Business and Society (CBS) will be hosted at the Suleman Dawood School of Business (SDSB), Lahore University of Management Sciences (LUMS) on 18th-19th April 2020.
+The conference, organized primarily as a series of streams, will provide an international forum for debate and analysis of contemporary debates affecting gender and diversity studies.
+Previous conferences, held in 2017 and 2019, attracted a large number of local and international scholars to network and collaborate gender related research and practices.
+The present conference aims to build on the success and legacy of the previous conferences.

 Conference Scope and Context

 Gender, work and society provide an avenue of exchange and dialogue about how understanding gender is imperative to develop understanding of organization of work and society.
 At GWS, gender is broadly conceived as any gender identity and its various intersections within the fields of organizational and management studies.
 The issue of gender remains salient because while women constitute roughly half of our population, they still face unequal opportunities in access to social services, employment, judicial justice, political office and even public space.
 At the same time, millions of donor dollars are spent annually on gender equity enhancement programs and public policy debates vigorously take up the cause of gender justice.
 Similarly, while several countries (including Pakistan) have recognized non-binary gender categories, research on the work, economic participation and organizational experiences of LGBTQ remains scarce.